I solve the pain that startups experience as they transition from the first few

 Director, Software Development

 December 2007 - June 2010

-I joined Citrix Online HQ in Santa Barbara to take on the exciting challenges of leading the development teams creating
+I joined Citrix to lead the development teams creating

 Click to see a sampling of GoToMeeting mobile and desktop apps my team created: